Zinelabidiin/zinelabidiin/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Machine learning
-- 🌱 I’m currently learning flutter for android
+- 🌱 I’m currently learning .NET for webapps
 - 👯 I’m looking to collaborate on machine learning and automation